makma/fingerprintjs.com/content/blog/product-update-november-2021.md

 We have added an Integration Status check-list that highlights the key steps to get the most from Fingerprint.
 We break this down to 4 main steps:

 1. [API Calls](https://dev.fingerprint.com/docs/quick-start-guide): First and foremost, we want to ensure you are successfully making requests with our JS Agent.
 When you make your first identification, this step will mark itself as complete, and you’ll start seeing usage data on the overview page.
-2. [Subdomain Integration](https://dev.fingerprint.com/docs/subdomain-integration): We highly recommend utilizing our subdomain integration which has a few benefits:
+2. [Custom Subdomain](https://dev.fingerprint.com/docs/subdomain-integration): We highly recommend utilizing the custom subdomain which has a few benefits:

 * Significant increase to accuracy on Safari
 * Cookies are now recognized as “first-party” which means they can live longer in the browser and extend the lifetime of visitorIds